Laureate Park entrance sign in the Lake Nona area near East Park southeast Orlando Florida

 The East Park Community Development District states that the East Park CDD is an independent special-purpose local government created under Florida's Chapter 190 framework to plan, acquire, operate, and maintain community-wide improvements in planned communities.
 (East Park CDD)

 A local Lake Nona real estate source describes East Park amenities as including lakefront walking trails, forest walking trails, tennis courts, pickleball courts, sand volleyball, playground, dog park, picnic pavilion, waterfront dock, and park areas.
-Because amenities and access can change, buyers should confirm the current amenities directly through the HOA/CDD documents before making an offer.
+Because amenities and access can change, you should confirm the current amenities directly through the HOA/CDD documents before making an offer.
 (NonaOrlandoProperties.com)

 Do not assume fees, amenities, or rules from an old listing.
 Review the current HOA documents, CDD information, budgets, restrictions, and resale package.